Nursing Home Injuries/Neglect

 A nursing home can’t stop you from visiting or evict your loved one simply because you reported abuse.
 However, the home can set reasonable “visiting hours,” and your loved one retains the right to refuse visits from particular persons, except his or her doctor and state or local officials.

-Contact The Law Offices of Kim Parker, P.A., to discuss your options.
+Contact The Law Offices of Kim Parker, P.A., to discuss your loved ones nursing home injury or neglect in the District of Columbia.
+Our DC nursing home injury attorneys can share your options.

 410-234-2621